 ...buried in an unmarked grave...

 James died on the Eastland.
 At the time of his death, James had been working for Western Electric for about 1 year.
 His 1915 death certificate shows his cause of death as: “From STEAMER EASTLAND, Chicago River at Clark Street.”
-The informant is John F. Herries.
-James’s parents’ names are given as John Herries and Stellen Floyen.
-The person filling out the death certificate likely had trouble understanding John’s Scottish accent, turning Helen Fergusson into Stellen Floyen.
-Both John and James’s addresses are 2965 South Park Avenue.
+The informant was John F. Herries.
+James’s parents’ names were given as John Herries and Stellen Floyen.
+The person who filled out the death certificate likely had trouble understanding John’s Scottish accent, turning Helen Fergusson into Stellen Floyen.
+Both John’s and James’s addresses were 2965 South Park Avenue.

 James is buried in an unmarked grave (burying single men in unmarked graves may have been customary at the time).

-The Herries brothers and their descendants, they were tall, handsome, intelligent, hard-working, good humored Scots.
+The Herries brothers and their descendants, were tall, handsome, intelligent, hard-working, good-humored Scots.
 James most likely had a sweetheart at the time of his death, possibly a young lady who also perished in the Eastland Disaster.